Classification of E_0--Semigroups by Product Systems: Morita equivalence and representations

 Following Rieffel \cite{Rie74a}, two \nbd{C^*}al\-ge\-bras $\cA$ and $\cB$ are strongly Morita equivalent if there exists an \nbd{\cA}\nbd{\cB}Morita equivalence.
 We use nowadays convention and speak just of Morita equivalent \nbd{C^*}algebras. \edefi

 We observe that a Morita equivalence is necessarily faithful and full.
-(If $M$ is not full, then $N\odot M$ is not full, too, and if $M$ is not faithful, then $M\odot N$ is not faithful, too.) \bprop \begin{enumerate} \item The correspondence $N$ in \eqref{Medefeq} is unique up to (unique, in a sense) isomorphism.
+(If $M$ is not full, then $N\odot M$ is not full, too; if $M$ is not faithful, then $M\odot N$ is not faithful, too.) \bprop \begin{enumerate} \item The correspondence $N$ in \eqref{Medefeq} is unique up to isomorphism.

 \item Morita equivalence of \nbd{C^*}algebras is an equivalence relation. \end{enumerate} \eprop